ilhamhady/ilhamhady/README.md

 # Hey there, I'm Muhammad Ilham! 👋

+## A little bit about me 🌎

-Living in the beautiful town of Jimbaran, Bali, I'm your go-to guy for **web development** and **digital marketing**.
-Though my journey began in Surabaya, I found a new home here in Bali in August 2019.
-Since then, I've been a Digital Marketing Consultant for a top-tier Wedding Organizer company, and now I'm diving deep into programming as a Frontend Engineer at an exciting startup in Denver, USA.
+Hello from the beautiful Jimbaran, Bali!
+Originally from Surabaya, my journey led me here in August 2019 and I haven't looked back since.
+I've been a Digital Marketing Consultant for a leading Wedding Organizer company, and guess what?
+I loved every bit of it!

+But you know what I love even more? **Web development** and **digital marketing**!
+That's why I'm thrilled to share that I'm now serving as a Frontend Engineer at [Fetchly Labs](https://www.fetch.ly), an innovative startup based in Denver, USA.
+At Fetchly, we're passionate about using data to drive actions, helping businesses connect with customers like never before!

-When I'm not coding, you'll find me helping out friends with their websites or crafting digital marketing strategies.
+When I'm not elbow-deep in code or working out a digital marketing strategy, you'll probably catch me helping friends with their websites or sharing a laugh over a cup of coffee.

-## Coffee Chat Topics ☕️
+## Let's Chat Over Coffee ☕️

-Who doesn't love a good chat over coffee and some light bites?
-Here are some of the topics I could talk about for hours:
+Speaking of coffee, I absolutely love deep-diving into conversations about:

-- **Programming**: I love discussing everything from Javascript and Typescript to Next JS, React, and React Native.
+- **Programming**: From Javascript and Typescript to Next JS, React, and React Native – let's talk!
-- **Web Development**: I'm a pro at HTML, CSS, Tailwind CSS, Styled Components, and Wordpress.
+- **Web Development**: HTML, CSS, Tailwind CSS, Styled Components, and Wordpress?
+Count me in!
-- **Web Design & Performance**: From conceptualizing to boosting website performance, I'm all about it.
+- **Web Design & Performance**: I'm all about creating and fine-tuning until it's just right.
-- **Digital Marketing**: Social Media marketing, funneling, Search Engine Optimization (SEO) - I've got you covered.
+- **Digital Marketing**: Social Media marketing, funneling, Search Engine Optimization (SEO) - I've got loads to share!

 ## Let's Connect! 🤝